babyman/quick-tabs-chrome-extension/readme.md

 2012.12.7 - bug fixes and code updates

-2012.12.4 - applied patches from konk303 (line hight, ctrl+n/ctrl+p tab select keyboard shortcuts), ignacysokolowski (search delay option and integer parse bug) and slay2k (huge code update, updated to manifest version 2, library version updates and improved search matching)
+2012.12.4 - applied patches from @konk303 (line hight, ctrl+n/ctrl+p tab select keyboard shortcuts), @ignacysokolowski (search delay option and integer parse bug) and @slay2k (huge code update, updated to manifest version 2, library version updates and improved search matching)

-2011.2.18 - applied patches from yaauie, option to set search provider, open popup in the middle of current window, compatible with multiple monitors
+2011.2.18 - applied patches from @yaauie, option to set search provider, open popup in the middle of current window, compatible with multiple monitors

-2010.6.27 - applied crtl+D tab close tab focus enhancement patch from osheroff
+2010.6.27 - applied crtl+D tab close tab focus enhancement patch from @osheroff

-2010.5.8 - updated since chrome bug fix to allow tab focus switching between windows in 5.0.375.29 - big thanks to clayhinson.
+2010.5.8 - updated since chrome bug fix to allow tab focus switching between windows in 5.0.375.29 - big thanks to @clayhinson.
 If a tab search returns no results and you press enter a new tab will be opened and if the search is a url it is loaded in the tab otherwise a google search is performed.

-2010.3.2 - fixed a bug that cause the popup to close in dev version 5.0.336.0 (39716)  - thanks ds :D
+2010.3.2 - fixed a bug that cause the popup to close in dev version 5.0.336.0 (39716)  - thanks @ds :D

-2010.2.21 - added more display options and improved scrollbar - thanks Randy
+2010.2.21 - added more display options and improved scrollbar - thanks @Randy

 2010.1.31 - better list scrolling and fixed some minor bugs